Deadfall LIVE! w/ Chelsea Peretti (HDTGM Matinee)

 That's not how it works.

+That's not how that works.
 And keep in mind, that woman fucked twin brothers.

 And by the way,

 they had James Coburn, but yet that picture is the most Photoshop picture I've ever seen.
+It looks like one picture was taken in the 70s and one picture was taken in the late 80s.

-It looks like one picture is taken in the 70s and one picture was taken in the late 80s and both of the people who were in that picture were not looking at the camera.
+And both of the people who were in that picture were not looking at the camera.
+They're like veering off to the side.

 I thought he was pretty hot as the uncle.

 Oh, Uncle Lou?
+Yeah.
+The white hair.

+Yeah, it was better than the dark.
 And it was like California was treating Uncle Lou well.

 Yeah, yeah.

 And Uncle Lou had found love.
+They were going to Tahiti.

-Uncle Lou, though, spends a long period of time because I get what they're trying to do: not reveal his face, not reveal he's a twin.
+He had it made.
+Uncle Lou, though, spends a long period of time, because I get what they're trying to do.

+So they have to hide his face.
 So he's like looking out the window for an exorbitantly long period of time.

-think that that would be cool if we could talk about some stuff.
+There's nothing on, yes, uh, so I'm glad you're here, and uh, think that that would be cool if we could talk about some stuff.

-And anyway, boom, boom boom check it out
+And anyway, boom, bomb, check it out,

-and that's where like there would be like a music sting to tell you something had happened but it's just empty it is the vacuum of space do you think there's any way he actually is his son
+and that's where, like, there would be like a music sting to tell you something had happened, but it's just empty, it is the vacuum of space.
+Do you think there's any way he actually is his son?

 Potentially.